mattbrictson/rails-template/README.md

 #### Other tweaks that patch over some Rails shortcomings

 * A much-improved `bin/setup` script
-* Automatic gzip of SVG and other static assets during deployment
 * Log rotation so that development and test Rails logs don’t grow out of control

 #### Plus lots of documentation for your project